-We have heard your voices and we understand better what needs to change to make Scotland a fairer, more equal and more just nation in a fairer, more equal and more just world.
-Whether it is through sharing food and shelter, offering counselling and care, running youth groups or care schemes, campaigning for environmental and social justice, the Church is responding, listening and learning.
+We have heard you and understand better what needs to change to make Scotland a fairer, more equal, and more just nation in a fairer, more equal, and more just world.
+Whether it is through sharing food and shelter, offering counselling and care, running youth groups or care schemes, or campaigning for environmental and social justice, the Church is responding, listening, and learning.
 We commit to work in partnership with people the length and breadth of Scotland and beyond.
 We promise to focus on the seven themes that you identified.
 We promise we will work every day to make our shared vision a reality.
-We promise to do it as people of faith, committed to making the world more like we believe God intends it to be.
+We promise to do it as people of faith, committed to making the world more like how we believe God intends it to be.

 The Seven Themes